polimi-cmls-22/group10-hw-Juce-AKGigi/README.md

 ---
 To use the plug-in, please open BlobDrive.jucer with Visual Studio or Xcode (make sure that the Source and Resources folders are present, otherwise add them manually) and build the plug-in.
 We recommend the use of the DAW Reaper for best plug-in performance, but we also tested it with other DAWs (FL Studio, Logic, Garage Band).
+Once you have built it, we also recommend to move it the in your system file folder.

 ## Group Components
 ---